wikimedia/mediawiki-tools-cli/README.md

 - `internal/exec`: Wrapper for the main `exec` package, providing easy verbosity etc
 - `internal/mediawiki`: Logic interacting with a MediaWiki directory on disk

+### cmd names

+No naming structured is enforced in CI but a convention exists that should be followed.

+- `root.go` exists as the overall CLI script.
+- Top level commands will have their own file in the `cmd` directory, named after the command.
+Example: `docker.go`.
+- Simple sub commands will be defined in those files as vars prefixed with the parent command.
+For example `dockerStart`.
+- Complex sub commands will be split out into their own file.
+For example `docker_env.go`.
+- This is a recursive solution.

 ### Using a binary

 Make a binary by running `make install`